CongGroup/ASIACCS-16/README.md

   * Ciphertext Latency

-	Test the latency of each security operation
+	Test the latency of secure PUT/GET operations

 	```